napari/napari.github.io/dev/_sources/naps/6-contributable-menus.md

 ### The `Layers` Menu
-Currently the foremost example of such an object is the napari `Layers`, and this top level menu therefore contains five submenus organized by the types of processing the user may wish to perform on the selected `Layer` or `Layers`.
+Currently the foremost example of such an object is the napari `Layers`, and this top level menu therefore contains a number of submenus organized by the types of processing the user may wish to perform on the selected `Layer` or `Layers`.

 The `Layers` submenus are organized to give the user an immediate feeling of what might happen to their `Layers` as a result of clicking one of these menu items.
+Note that the top level menu `Layers` itself is not contributable.
+Only its submenus are.

-1. `Visualization` - Items in this submenu allow you to generate visualizations from selected layer or layers.
+1. `Visualize` - Items in this submenu allow you to change visualization parameters from selected layer or layers.
-They do not change the layer data.
+They do not change the layer data, but will change how it's displayed.
+An example would be a widget that allows you to select which subset of points is visible based on feature properties, or one that automatically sets the contrast limits based on properties of the data.
+2. `Annotate` - This submenu provides a location for convenient layer editing tools e.g. `Labels` split/merge actions.
+3. `Data` - This submenu provides utilities for converting your underlying data to a new format e.g. zarr to numpy array, or for changing its data type.
+4. `Layer Type` - This submenu provides utilities for converting layers into layers of different types e.g. image to labels.
+5. `Transform` - Items in this submenu will edit your layer's metadata and affect the way its data is displayed e.g. an affine transform.
-2. `Measure` - Items in this submenu provide utilities for summarising information about your layer's data.
+6. `Measure` - Items in this submenu provide utilities for summarising information about your layer's data.
+An example would be a widget that plots the change in the intensity of a clicked pixel over time.
-3. `Edit` - The items in this submenu change the data of your layer through `Filters` or `Transformations`.
+7. `Filter` - The items in this submenu allow you to apply filters to your actions e.g. a gaussian filter or a denoising filter.
-Additionally `Annotation Tools` provide a location for convenience layer editing tools e.g. `Labels` split/merge actions.
-Items in this submenu **should not** generate new layers, but rather act upon the existing layer data.
-3. `Generate` - Items in this submenu are the main *analysis* actions you can take on your layer.
-These items should add new layers to the viewer based on analyses and processing of data in your selected layer(s).
-The five proposed submenus are `Projection`, `Segmentation`, `Classification`, `Registration` and `Tracks`.
+8. `Register` - Commands that allow the user to perform image registration on one or more layers
+9. `Project` - Commands that generate various projections based on one or more layers
+10. `Segment` - Commands that generate instance segmentations e.g. watershed, SLIC, threshold
+11. `Track` - Commands that take in an image or segmentation and produce timelapse tracks
+12. `Classify` - Commands that predict classes/categories for pixels, objects, points, etc.

 Many of the actions in this menu exist in the right click layer context menu.
 These items should be replicated in the `Layers` menu as needed, both to aid discoverability and